ItamarNukrai/ItamarNukrai/README.md

 - 👋 Hi, I’m @ItamarNukrai
-- 👀 I’m interested in ... java cool project for fun, solving problems with the help of programming
+- 👀 I’m interested in ... java cool projects for fun, solving problems with the help of programming

 <!---
 ItamarNukrai/ItamarNukrai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.